Sphereon-SDK/pdf-stamper-sdk/README.md

 Do you have the need for another language?
 Please contact us.
 In many cases we can easily accommodate you.

+## Important
+You are currently at the root of the repository.
+This is a maven project that generates the supported SDKs.
+If you want to build/install an SDK yourself instead of using published versions, go into the respective directory and use the build system there.

 ## Author
 website: [https://sphereon.com](Sphereon.com)
 e-mail: [mailto://support@sphereon.com](support@sphereon.com)